-- Equestrian developments, including extensions to existing premises, will be permitted where: - Schemes would not, individually or cumulatively, harm the landscape character or rural amenity of the countryside - The scale of development is appropriate to the proposed use and the number of horses to be kept; and - Adequate supervision can be provided without the need for new or additional on-site residential accommodation; and - In the case of substantial built development proposals, a satisfactory independent assessment is submitted regarding the long term economic viability of the enterprise. - New buildings Development should make use of existing buildings where possible and must otherwise relate well to existing buildings development, and make use of existing buildings where possible. - iv)v) Proposals to re-use or adapt substantial purpose-built equestrian holdings for non-equestrian uses will only be permitted where it can be demonstrated that continued equestrian use is inappropriate or unviable.
+- Equestrian developments, including extensions to existing premises, will be permitted where: - Schemes would not, individually or cumulatively, harm the landscape character or rural amenity of the countryside - The scale of development is appropriate to the proposed use and the number of horses to be kept; and - Adequate supervision can be provided without the need for new or additional on-site residential accommodation; and - In the case of substantial built development proposals, a satisfactory independent assessment is submitted regarding the long term economic viability of the enterprise. - iv) Development should make use of existing buildings where possible and must otherwise relate well to existing development. - v) Proposals to re-use or adapt substantial purpose-built equestrian holdings for nonequestrian uses will only be permitted where it can be demonstrated that continued equestrian use is inappropriate or unviable.
 Proposed uses must be in accordance with other plan policies.